What You Need to Know to Understand this Disease

 The Tensilon Test

 This test involves giving an injection of edrophonium chloride (brand name Tensilon®) intravenously to a patient suspected of having myasthenia gravis.
 Edrophonium chloride is a short-acting anticholinesterase.
-This allows acetylcholine to accumulate in the neuromuscular junction, strengthening the message from nerve to muscle.
+This allows acetylcholine to accumulate in the neuromuscular junction, strengthening the message from nerve to the muscle.
 The response can be dramatic as shown in this video.
 This allows for a tentative diagnosis to be made quickly rather than waiting for the blood test results.
 In this video, a dog with myasthenia gravis can barely walk but walks strongly and normally moments after being given a tensilon injection.

 Edrophonium chloride is currently not being commercially manufactured, so this form of testing has limited availability.